Susuqu/scRNAseq_flydrug/README.md

 ## **Codes**

-Our scRNASEQ data were mainly processed by Seurat, R codes used for analyses are in the following files:
+Our scRNASEQ data was mainly processed by Seurat, R codes used for analyses are in the following files:

 `01_scRNAseq_flyDrugs_CelltypeCluster.R`